moodlehq/moodle-plugin-ci/docs/GHAFileExplained.md

       # Run the default install.
       # Optionally, it is possible to specify a different Moodle repo to use
       # (git://github.com/moodle/moodle.git is used by default) and define
       # ignore directives or any other env vars for install step.
+For more
+      # details on configuring for specific requirements please refer to the
+      # 'Help' page.
       #
       # env:
       #   MOODLE_REPO=git://github.com/username/moodle.git
       #   IGNORE_PATHS: 'ignore'
       #   IGNORE_NAMES: 'ignore_name.php'
       #   MUSTACHE_IGNORE_NAMES: 'broken.mustache'
+      #   CODECHECKER_IGNORE_PATHS: 'ignoreme'
+      #   CODECHECKER_IGNORE_NAMES: 'ignoreme_name.php'
       - name: Install moodle-plugin-ci
         run: |
           moodle-plugin-ci install --plugin ./plugin --db-host=127.0.0.1